-For one family who recently adopted, they were fated to experienced both the best and worst moments of kitten life.
+For one family who recently adopted, they were fated to experience both the best and worst moments of kitten life and the healing process.

 On September 19th, 2018, two newborn kittens were rescued near Tampa, Florida.
 They were born to a young cat who had seemed to panic at the idea of becoming a mother.
 Considering kittens can become pregnant as early as 4 months of age, some are still babies themselves going through this.
 It’s a scary time indeed!